You are here: Home > Social Welfare > Irish social welfare system > Social insurance (PRSI) > Credited social insurance contributions

 • Genuinely seeking work

-You can also sign on for credits if you are on strike from work.
-You must sign on for credits in your Social Welfare Local Office - see 'Where to apply' below.
+You must sign on for credits in your Intreo centre or social welfare local office - see 'Where to apply' below.

-If you are unemployed and getting credits you can continue to get credits if you take part in one of the following:
+If you are unemployed and getting credits, you can continue to get credits if you take part in the following schemes:

 Credits during illness